metabase/metabase/docs/troubleshooting-guide/performance.md

 1. Run the same SQL that Metabase is running but using a different tool.
 For example, if you have created a question using the Notebook Editor and you are using Postgres as your database, you can view the SQL, copy it, and run it from the command line using `psql`.
 (If you have written the question in SQL you can just copy and paste it.)
 If the query runs noticeably faster this way than it does when you run it through Metabase, the problem is almost certainly one of the ones described above.

+2. We also recommend running the query with a JDBC-based tool like [DBeaver][dbeaver], which is also Java-based and uses most of the same database drivers as Metabase.
+Using this, and running the test query from the same machine that Metabase is running on, can help you determine if the problem is a network bottleneck.

-2. If the query runs slowly when sent by another tool, see if you can write a SQL query that calculates the same result as the question you have built in Metabase, but does so more quickly.
+3. If the query runs slowly when sent by another tool, see if you can write a SQL query that calculates the same result as the question you have built in Metabase, but does so more quickly.

 **How to fix this:* If the problem is the SQL we generate: